mdizon1/honey_do/README.md

 ##### Switch to Thin server

 ### DONE
+##### A user can be a household administrator
+  * Gets associated when they create a household
+  * Each household has a single head who has highest admin access

 ##### Create unique index on is\_head\_admin for membership
 Ensure only 1 head admin per household
 ##### Validate only 1 head admin per household